 These are the websites I've worked on in my previous role at Holiday Extras and my current role at QVC.

-- Local projects: For example, I migrated QVC's blog platform from Typepad to a new Wordpress installation.
+- I migrated QVC's blog platform from Typepad to a new Wordpress installation, reducing business cost and increasing the flexibility of content.

-- Running split tests: I create Monetate experiences to discover where conversion gains can be achieved.
+- I create Monetate experiences to discover where conversion gains can be achieved.

 Legoland Holidays is the largest website in the short breaks portfolio in terms of booking volume.
 During my time at Holiday Extras I was responsible for many updates to the site.
 I implemented the homepage and extras stage in the booking process, and built the new Legoland Hotel page.
 The site is based on bespoke designs generated by the user experience team using Mockflow and I was expected to ensure elements appear exactly the same across all modern browsers.
 Sprites are used widely across the site to reduce the number of HTTP requests required by the client.